User documentation

 These can be added to (or removed from) a list of such objects maintained by the transceiver

-by calling the following methods of can::ICanTransceiver
+by calling the following methods of can::ICanTransceiver.

-object must be configured with a filter before being added to the list.
+Each can::ICANFrameListener object must be configured with a filter before being added to the list.

 Method |